hgesser/uvgrep/README.md

 `uvgrep` cannot detect on which pages of an ODF document a search term was found.

+`uvgrep` uses German error messages for the two problems that can occur (file not found, unsupported file type).

 ## Name Choice
 `uvgrep` was meant to be named "ugrep" (universal grep), but a different project already uses that name, so I picked "uvgrep".